CasaFan/ImgPointGenerator/README.md

 # ImgPointIndicator
-    ImagePointIndicator is a outil on which we can generate coordinates of polygons we drew on an image
+    ImagePointIndicator is a tool on which we can generate coordinates of polygons we drew on an image

 ## Features
 * Draw a polygon in 2 different mode: [Drag mode](#drag-mode) & [Point mode](#point-mode-precision-mode)